docsforadobe/premiere-plugin-guide/docs/video-filters/additional-details.rst

 On Windows, newly created presets are saved in the hidden Application Data folder of the user's Documents and Settings (e.g. C:\Documents and Settings\[user]\Application Data\Adobe\\ Premiere Pro\[version]\Effect Presets and Custom Items.prfpset).
 On Mac OS, they are in the user folder, at ~/Library/Application Support/Adobe/Premiere Pro/[version]/Effect Presets and Custom Items.prfpset.

 Effect Presets should be installed as described in the section, "Plug-in Installation".
-Once they are installed in that folder, they will be read-only, and the user will not be able to move them to a dif- ferent folder or change their names.
+Once they are installed in that folder, they will be read-only, and the user will not be able to move them to a different folder or change their names.
 User-created presets will be modifiable.

 ----